TimkaSR1/WIP-Automate-Uploading-YTPMVs-From-Archive.org-To-YT-Thing/README.md

 Requirements:
-- Python 3+
+- yt-dlp

-- Pip
+To-do:
-- Any DE
+Make it automatically make lists of videos
-- Chromium/Chrome WebDriver
+Make it download videos from a list

-Needed pip modules:
+Make it upload the videos to youtube automatically
-yt-dlp (For downloading videos and extracting metadata) Selenium (For making lists of videos and to automatically upload videos to YouTube)
+Um i forgor